 Per Michigan Court Rule 4.201(C)(1) and Michigan Complied Laws §600.5735(1), there is a new procedure for filing Landlord/Tenant - Possession cases.

-1. You will not be given a court date at the time of filing.
+1. You will be given a court date at the time of filing.

-2. The Summons, Complaint and Answer form with instruction sheet will be served on the Defendant(s) by a process server.
+2. The Summons and Complaint will be served on the Defendant(s) by a process server.

 This involves the selling of real estate, where the seller (vendor) holds the contract and the purchaser (vendee) pays the seller directly, until the contract is paid.
 Once the contract is paid, the seller conveys a deed to the purchaser.
 Before entering into this type of agreement, both the seller and purchaser need to consult their attorney, to understand the benefits and pitfalls of such a transaction.
 A real estate agent is not in any position to do this and in fact, it is not legal for a real estate agent to discuss this with the seller or the purchaser.